 the UK Shareowner Voting Guidelines published by Pensions Investment Research Consultants Ltd (PIRC) (the guidelines are not available online—hard copies can be purchased from PIRC's website)

-the Corporate Governance Policy & Voting Guidelines 2019 published by the Pensions and Lifetime Savings Association (PLSA)
+the Stewardship Guide and Voting Guidelines 2020 published by the Pensions and Lifetime Savings Association (PLSA)

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.